OneWater (ONEW)

 9. Cash Is King

-OneWater has shown decent cash profitability, giving it some flexibility to reinvest or return capital to investors.
-The company’s free cash flow margin averaged 2.6% over the last two years, slightly better than the broader consumer retail sector.
+OneWater has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
+The company’s free cash flow margin averaged 6.2% over the last two years, better than the broader consumer retail sector.
+The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
+GAAP operating profit expenses these line items, but free cash flow does not.

 10. Return on Invested Capital (ROIC)